traceyxyx/9103-Individual-Work/README.md

 You will see deconstructed lines move according to the music spectrum in a form of waves.
 The shapes will cross and separate, creating a vivid scene.
 The bigger parts will also change sizes and colours according to the music.

+There is another music clip *(IT'S BOOGIE WOOGIE)* in the assests folder for an alternative choice.
+You can see more intensive effects.

 ## Deatils of my approach